-Latest findings indicate that as many as 60% of all work-related injuries can be attributed to misuse or overuse of body parts, a condition more commonly referred to as repetitive strain injury or RSI.
-While companies can replace old workstations with the latest ergonomically designed equipment and provide training to their employees to reduce the chances of RSI, the main issue remains over working the area and RSI can still occur.
-Since RSI affects muscles, ligaments, nerves, and other soft tissues of the wrist, arm, forearm, chest, shoulders, neck and hands, our treatment options for RSI often include muscle or massage therapy to alleviate pain and restore normal function.
+Recent statistics show that up to 60% of all work-related injuries can be attributed to misuse or overuse injuries, these conditions are often referred to as repetitive strain injuries or RSI.
+It is relatively easy to upgrade workstations and provide training to employees to reduce the impact of work on the body.
+However, the main issue remains over use, and as such RSI often still occurs.
+As RSI affects muscles, ligaments and other soft tissues of the wrist, arm, forearm, chest, shoulders, neck and hands, remedial massage can address the majority of the dysfunction and pain.

-More than 90% of RSI cases can be treated with early diagnosis and proper conservative treatment techniques.
-Below is a list of some possible treatment options for RSI:
+With early diagnosis over 90% of RSI cases can be treated with conservative treatment.
+Below are some of the common treatment options for RSI:

-Most of the doctors agree that the starting point for the treatment for RSI is self-help.
-Taking adequate rest, performing various stretching exercises, taking frequent breaks, varying the routine tasks, and changing the posture are examples of self-help that may help to ease pain and reduce the chances of reoccurrence.
+A good starting point for treating RSI is self treatment.
+Implementing some simple stretching exercises, taking frequent breaks, varying tasks throughout the day and changing your desk positioning are examples of self help that may heal, ease the pain and reduce the chances of reoccurrence.

-Although treatment through the use of medications is generally not very effective, your doctor may recommend some OTC painkillers, non-steroidal anti-inflammatory medications or creams and sleeping pills if the symptoms are severe and the pain is unbearable.
+Although treatment through the use of medications is not very effective in the long term, your doctor may recommend some OTC painkillers, non-steroidal anti-inflammatory medications or creams and sleeping pills if the symptoms are severe and the pain is unbearable.

 Depending on the severity of the injury and your response to conservative treatment, your doctor may recommend surgery as a last resort.
 Surgery is usually recommended to treat very specific problems with the tendons or nerves.
 For more information speak with your GP.